dafirma/maumau/README.md

 ## Description
 Brief description of the project
-* Switch is a card game that is played with at least 2 players.
+* Mau Mau is a card game that is played with at least 2 players.
 * The players starts with (7 or 5) random cards from (2-10 or 7-10), J,Q,K,A(hearts,clubs,diamons,spades)in total 32 or 52 cards.
 * The desk show one card, then every turn one player should play one card that match with the value or suit that is on the table.
 * Special cards (2,7,8.9.A,J,Q)